Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 Members:
 * Have half the average ride time of the casual riders.
 * Have a stable average ride time throughout the day.
-* Have a peak of number of rides between 7-9 a.m that casual riders don’t have.
+* Have a peak of number of rides between 7-9 a.m. that casual riders don’t have.
 * Have the most rides on Wednesdays and Thursdays.
 * Have their most frequent stations close to the center of the city, and thus, close to workplaces and commercial areas.